Livonia City Council Votes Unanimously To Add Social Workers To Police Force

 - follow up with those who need it.

-The department currently receives about 50 mental health calls monthly, which generally require more time to address than an average call, according to the Free Press.READ MORE: Lawyers Seeking 32% Of $641M Flint Tainted Water Settlement
+The department currently receives about 50 mental health calls monthly, which generally require more time to address than an average call, according to the Free Press.READ MORE: Michigan State Plans 50-Plus Outdoor Graduation Ceremonies

 The agreement will run on a month-to-month contract, the Free Press reports.
 If things don’t work out, either party can pull out at any time with a 30-day notice.
 The city will pay $190,000 annually for the crisis support team.
 It will be paid through budgeted funds, according to the Free Press.

 As part of the move, it is reported the partnership will not reduce the city’s number of badged officers.
-Livonia Police Chief Curtis Caid said he is excited to see how the partnership “impacts the community.”MORE NEWS: Nissan Recalling 854K Sentra Cars To Fix Brake Light Problem
+Livonia Police Chief Curtis Caid said he is excited to see how the partnership “impacts the community.”MORE NEWS: On One Year Anniversary Of Michigan's First COVID Case, Henry Ford Health Doctor Reflects On The Challenges Of Pandemic

 © 2021 CBS Broadcasting Inc. All Rights Reserved.
 This material may not be published, broadcast, rewritten, or redistributed.